Skip to main content

 Bubsy in: The Purrfect Collection Game Cover

-Bubsy in: The Purrfect Collection is a single player and multiplayer action adventure game with comedy and historical themes.
+Bubsy in: The Purrfect Collection is a single player and multiplayer platformer game with comedy, historical, kids and science fiction themes.
 It was developed by Limited Run Games and was released on September 9, 2025.
 It received negative reviews from critics and positive reviews from players.

 The ultimate retrospective celebration of Bubsy.
 What could possibly go wrong